 In this class, a panel of Autodesk experts will share productivity tips and tricks, and answer audience questions about real-time challenges.
-If you're currently battling a problem at your office, this is the class to attend for expert advice.
+Attend this class for expert AutoCAD advice.
 The class will start with a brief presentation to introduce the support organization, the speakers, and the current customer support options.
-Before the class, attendees will be able to submit questions online, so that the experts can research and provide dependable answers.
+Before the class, attendees will be able to submit questions so the experts can research and provide dependable answers.
 There will also be dedicated time for attendees to ask questions that were not submitted beforehand.
-A computer will be set up in the class with AutoCAD 2018 software for any attendees who need to demonstrate their problems.
-Panel experts include members of the Technical Support, Quality Assurance, and Licensing Teams.
+A computer will be set up in the class with AutoCAD 2019 software for any attendees who need to demonstrate their issues.
+Panel experts will include members of the Technical Support, Quality Assurance, and Licensing Teams.
+This class is primarily a question-and-answer format, with the majority of the questions coming from the audience in real time.

-- Learn how to apply advanced troubleshooting techniques in your day-to-day jobs
+- Learn how to apply advanced troubleshooting techniques in your daily job

 - Receive answers to real-world problems that may be hindering production